Connolly v DPP

-Connolly v.
-DPP [2007] is an English criminal law case, in which the appellant sought to invoke the right to freedom of expression in the Human Rights Act 1998, without the qualification to that right being held to outweigh the right in relation to obscene or offensive hate mail directed as part of a mainstream political campaign.
+Connolly v DPP [2007] EWHC 237 (Admin) is an English criminal law case, in which the appellant sought to invoke the right to freedom of expression in the Human Rights Act 1998, without the qualification to that right being held to outweigh the right in relation to obscene or offensive hate mail directed as part of a mainstream political campaign.

 Facts

 Veronica Connolly sent graphic images of aborted foetuses to pharmacies.
 She was a Roman Catholic who objected to the morning-after pill.
 She was prosecuted under the Malicious Communications Act 1988.
-She held that the prosecution violated her right to freedom of expression under Article 10 of the European Convention on Human Rights.
+She held that the prosecution violated her right to freedom of expression under Article 10 of the European Convention on Human Rights, as well as her rights to freedom of religion under Article 9.
 She was represented by Paul Diamond.

 Judgment

 Her appeal against conviction was dismissed.
 Under the Human Rights Act 1998, the restriction on her "freedom of expression" was justified because the images were grossly indecent and offensive.
-The restriction was for the protection of the rights of others, in accordance with the exception of Art.9 ECHR.
+The restriction was for the protection of the rights of others, in accordance with the exceptions included in both Articles 9 and 10.